What is VAWA?

 - Legally work in the United States without fear of deportation

-- Include certain family members in the application including those outside the US
+- Include certain family members in the application including those outside of the U.S.

-- In some cases apply for permanent residency in the US
+- Apply for permanent residency in the U.S.

 What documents do I need for a VAWA consultation?

-- Information or proof of the legal status of the abusive US resident or US citizen
+- Proof of the legal status of the abuser

-- Proof of marriage or relationship to the abusive US resident or US citizen
+- Proof of marriage or relationship to the abuser

 What is a U Visa?